-DSLs: Heather Lees (King's), Sandra Case (Highfield), DDSL: Colleen Edmonds
+DSLs: Heather Lees (King's), Sandra Case (Preschool), DDSL: Colleen Edmonds

-- Ensure that he/she receives refresher training regularly (every 2 years for inter-agency working, plus updates on procedures) to keep his/her knowledge and skills up to date, particularly in relation to liaising with other agencies to assess, refer and support pupils in line with current advice on thresholds and providing information. - Ensure that all staff who work with children undertake appropriate training to equip them to carry out their responsibilities for child protection effectively and that this is kept up to date by refresher training at least annually, with additional updates as necessary (eg. at staff meetings and by email). - Ensure that newly appointed staff receive a child protection induction. - Ensure that temporary staff and volunteers are made aware of the school's arrangements for child protection. - Ensure that the school operates within the legislative framework and recommended guidance. - Ensure that the Principal is kept fully informed of concerns. - Develop effective working relationships with other agencies and services. - Decide whether to take further action about specific concerns (e.g. refer to Children's Social Care). - Liaise with Children's Social Care teams over suspected cases of child abuse. - Ensure that accurate records relating to individual children are kept separate from the academic file in a secure place and marked 'Strictly Confidential'. - Child protection files are transferred securely between schools, separate to the main pupil file - In consultation with SENCO where appropriate, consider sending information to the next school or college to enable pastoral support to be in place. - Ensure that the school effectively monitors children about whom there are concerns, including notifying Children's Social Care of the absence of a child who is the subject of a child protection plan. - Provide guidance to parents, children and staff about obtaining suitable support. - Liaise with the eSafety Coordinator to train staff in online safety and to promote knowledge on keeping children safe online at home and in school. - Liaise with SENCO to ensure pupils are supported in their knowledge and ability to stay safe in a range of contexts, including online.
+- Ensure that he/she receives refresher training regularly (every 2 years for inter-agency working, plus updates on procedures) to keep his/her knowledge and skills up to date, particularly in relation to liaising with other agencies to assess, refer and support pupils in line with current advice on thresholds and providing information. - Ensure that all staff who work with children undertake appropriate training to equip them to carry out their responsibilities for child protection effectively and that this is kept up to date by refresher training at least annually, with additional updates as necessary (eg. at staff meetings and by email). - Ensure that newly appointed staff (including any temporary staff or supply teachers), volunteers and Trustees receive a child protection induction and training. - Ensure that the school operates within the legislative framework and recommended guidance. - Ensure that the Headteacher is kept informed of significant concerns. - Develop effective working relationships with other agencies and services. - Decide whether to take further action about specific concerns (e.g. refer to Children's Social Care). - Liaise with Children's Social Care teams over suspected cases of child abuse. - Ensure that accurate safeguarding records relating to individual children are recorded and kept separate from the academic file in a secure place and marked 'Strictly Confidential'. - Child protection files are transferred securely between schools, separate to the main pupil file. - In consultation with SENCO where appropriate, consider sending information to the next school or college to enable pastoral support to be in place. - Ensure that the school effectively monitors children about whom there are concerns, including notifying Children's Social Care of the absence of a child who is the subject of a Child Protection Plan. - Provide guidance to parents, pupils and staff about obtaining suitable support. - The eSafety Coordinator to train staff in online safety and to promote knowledge on keeping children safe online at home and in school.

+• Liaise with SENCO to ensure pupils are supported in their knowledge and ability to stay safe in a range of contexts, including online.